-The three open textbooks that were funded in 2017/18 will save students a total of approximately $56,000 per year, according to estimates by last year’s authors.
+The seventeen previously funded open education resources from 2017-2021 save students a total of approximately $630,000 per year, according to estimates by their authors.

-The recipients of the 2017/18 funding (issued by the Open and Affordable Course Materials Working Group, supported by the Provost's Advisory Committee on Teaching and Learning), shared these additional benefits of creating new open textbooks:
+The recipients of funding (issued by the Open and Affordable Course Materials Working Group, supported by the Provost's Advisory Committee on Teaching and Learning), shared these additional benefits of creating new open textbooks:

 From an instructor standpoint, it is very helpful to be able to create a custom textbook with the flexibility of being able to choose, revise, and edit content to meet course needs.
 I have been so inspired by connecting with other instructors who are also using open textbooks internationally - there are many exceptional scholars working on open content, and the rigor of available materials is continually increasing.

 - Dr. Meghan Norris, creator of an open textbook for PSYC100: Principles of Psychology